 Property taxes are local taxes.
 Local officials value your property, set your tax rates, and collect your taxes.
-However, Texas law governs how the process works.
+However, Texas law governs how the process work.

 In Montgomery County, property taxes are based on tax rates set by the various local governments (taxing units), which levy a tax, and on the value of the property.
 The valuation or appraisal process, which is performed by the Montgomery Central Appraisal District, serves to allocate the tax burden among property owners.

 The property tax provides more tax dollars for local government services in Texas than any other source.
 Property taxes help pay for public schools, city streets, county roads, police, fire protection, and may other services.